 - You feel like you don’t fully trust your team to get the job done.

 - Your team is very regularly producing all kinds of slides and updates for the primary purpose of quenching your thirst for details and informing your context.

 If you find yourself identifying with either the absentee manager or the micromanager, don’t worry!
-Both of these modes are extremely common — I hear about them all the time when talking with users of the Candor Coach iOS app, listeners of our podcast, and attendees of our workshops.
+Both of these modes are extremely common.
 The good news is that knowledge is half the battle!
 Now that you know where you fall or partially fall, you’ll be more likely to move in the right direction.
 Plus, I’m of course going to give you some killer tips.

 Become a Thought Partner

 What does it mean to be a thought partner to the people on your team?
 Thought partners fall somewhere between micromanagers and absentee managers, but not in a Nebraska sort of way.
 Thought partners are highly engaged, whereas absentee managers are not engaged.
 Thought partners enable, empower, encourage, and inspire, whereas micromanagers drive and direct.